-Go to Index, Part I, Part II, Part III, Part IV, Part V, Part VI, Part VII, Part IX, Part X, Part XI, Roman Coins: Republic and Principate, Roman Coins: Empire, Greek Coins, Coins from the Hunterian Museum
+Go to Index, Part I, Part II, Part III, Part IV, Part V, Part VI, Part VII, Part IX, Part X, Part XI, Part XII, Part XIII, Part XIV, Part XV, Roman Coins: Republic and Principate, Roman Coins: Empire, Greek Coins, Coins from the Museum of Cultural History, University of Oslo, Coins from the National Museum in Warsaw, Poland, Coins from the Hunterian Museum

 statue of Augustus